elastic/apm-integration-testing/README.md

 * `BUILD_OPTS`: aggregates arguments to default arguments passing to compose.py.
 See `compose.py` help to know which ones you can use.

 * `ELASTIC_STACK_VERSION`: selects the Elastic Stack version to use on tests.
-By default is is used the master branch.
+By default is is used the main branch.
 You can choose any branch or tag from the Github repo.

 * `APM_SERVER_BRANCH`: selects the APM Server version to use on tests.
-By default it uses the master branch.
+By default it uses the main branch.
 You can choose any branch or tag from the Github repo.

 * `APM_AGENT_DOTNET_VERSION`: selects the agent .NET version to use.
 By default it uses the main branch.
 See [specify an agent version](#specify-an-agent-version)

 * `APM_AGENT_GO_VERSION`: selects the agent Go version to use.
 By default it uses the main branch.
 See [specify an agent version](#specify-an-agent-version)

 * `APM_AGENT_JAVA_VERSION`: selects the agent Java version to use.
-By default it uses the master branch.
+By default it uses the main branch.
 See [specify an agent version](#specify-an-agent-version)

 * `APM_AGENT_NODEJS_VERSION`: selects the agent Nodejs version to use.
 By default it uses the main branch.
 See [specify an agent version](#specify-an-agent-version)